NethServer/nethsecurity-docs/remote_access.rst

 The default user for accessing the user web interface is root, but it is possible to create other administrator users with access only to the web interface.

 To create a user in the local database, enter the `Username` and `Display name`.
-Make sure to set a password for the user.
+Make sure to set a password for the user (it is mandatory for administrator users).
 If the user needs administrative access to the web interface, enable the `Administrator user` option.

 It is possible to grant or remove administrative access only to users residing in the local database.